RajWork1681/Help-Commands/README.md

 **register** 🐱‍👤<br/>
 `Usage -> .register`

-Registers your discord server with bBot.
+Registers your discord server with utBot.
 This is the `first` command you should be using after the bot is invited to your discord server.

 **setpugchannel** 🐱‍👤<br/>
 `Usage -> .setpugchannel`